Europe·Serbia·Updated May 3, 2026

 What scams target tourists in Novi Sad?

-The most frequently reported tourist scams in Novi Sad are EXIT Festival Pickpocketing and Theft, Unofficial Taxi Overcharging During Festival Season, Fake EXIT Festival Ticket Sales Online, with 4 classified as high severity.
+The most frequently reported tourist scams in Novi Sad are Fake Accommodation Booking During EXIT Festival, EXIT Festival Pickpocketing and Theft, Unofficial Taxi Overcharging During Festival Season, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Novi Sad?